TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Daily Uptake Estimation**: Use `estimate_daily_nutrient_uptake` to convert ppm guidelines and irrigation volume into milligrams of nutrients consumed each day.
+- **Nutrient Profile Analysis**: `analyze_nutrient_profile` combines macro and micro guidelines with interaction checks to summarize deficiencies and surpluses at once.
 - **Pruning Recommendations**: Call `get_pruning_instructions` for stage-specific pruning tips loaded from `pruning_guidelines.json`.
 - **Beneficial Insect Suggestions**: Daily reports list natural predators for